lidofinance/oz-merkle-tree/README.md

 **A Python library to generate Merkle trees and Merkle proofs.**

-This is project is compatible with the [OpenZeppelin StandardMerkleTree](https://github.com/OpenZeppelin/merkle-tree).
+This is a project compatible with the [OpenZeppelin StandardMerkleTree](https://git@openzeppelin/merkle-treehub.com/OpenZeppelin/merkle-tree).

 #### Usage